Child-Coder/ChildBotHost/README.md

 ![BotAlto Logo](https://raw.githubusercontent.com/DevAryanPro/BotAlto-Telegram-Bot-Builder/refs/heads/main/Images/photo_2025-08-02_15-55-27.jpg)

-BotAlto is an open-source platform for hosting and managing Telegram bots with a user-friendly dashboard.
+ChildBotHost is an open-source platform for hosting and managing Telegram bots with a user-friendly dashboard.
 It allows you to create, manage, and deploy multiple Telegram bots from a single interface, complete with custom command creation and real-time control.

 ## Features